 Our curator gives exciting insights into selected exhibits from our tin toy collection and reveals a lot of background information.
 Always new highlights from Traumwerk.
 Right down to the last detail and exclusively for you.

-This metal egg is not a living container: the FAMAG Car Box is a “tailor-made suit” to protect the Volkswagen Type 1, known worldwide as the “Beetle”, from wind, weather and unauthorized access.
+This egg of sheet metal is not a living container: the FAMAG Auto Box is a “tailor-made suit” to protect the Volkswagen Type 1, known worldwide as the “Beetle”, from wind, weather and unauthorized access.
 Instead of expensive color brochures, small models were built that were used to send representatives out onto the street to make the garage attractive to customers.

 While the sedan chair had long been forgotten in the up-and-coming Europe of the early 20th century, the proper transport of important personalities in far-away China still played an important role.
 The toy manufacturer Ernst Paul Lehmann, as a keen observer, recognized a motif for an exotic toy.